about me

 I'm a seasoned entrepreneur and technical co-founder who helps amazing organizations get off the ground.

-I enjoy figuring out how things work, making technology approachable & understandable to non-technical people, and doing whatever I can to help get something done (whether that's strategy, executing on a vision, or managing a team).
+I enjoy figuring out how things work, making technology approachable & understandable to non-technical people, and doing whatever I can to help get something done (whether that's strategy, engineering, managing, or spreading joy).

 I'm a senior software engineer at Yardstik, and I'm pumped to join a great team working on building background check solutions for gig platforms, marketplaces, and other businesses.